bengarrett/RetroTxt/docs/source_code.md

 ### Use on Chrome

-I suggest that you create a new user profile in Chrome and use that to load and edit this web extension.
+I suggest that you create a new user profile in Chrome and use that to load and edit this WebExtension.

 1. Open a new tab and type in the address `chrome://extensions`
 1. In the Extensions, tab check to enable  __Developer Mode__